vanzll/FM_IRL/README.md

 git clone https://github.com/vanzll/FM_IRL
 cd FM_IRL
 ```
+Please be noted that we use CUDA 11.7 to conduct our experiment, and you may need to run ```nvidia-smi``` to check if the CUDA version on the upper-right corner is greater than OR equal to 11.7, and install the correct version of CUDA on your PC.
 ### Software Environment Configuration

 This codebase requires `Python 3.8` or higher.
 All required packages are listed in the `requirements.txt` file.
 To set up the environment from scratch using conda, execute the following commands: